I start things. That's where the fun is

 We closed the Shanghai office.
 Made significant cuts across HQ.
 Built a new satellite team in Germany.
 Most of it executed over video during COVID lockdowns.

-The strategy was sound: trim to the core, build close-to-core extensions with external partners, and complement with M&A to bring in innovation.
+The strategy was sound and we did what you do in those situations: trim to the core, build new extensions and complement with M&A to fast bring in innovation.
 The internal resistance was significant.
 When the pressure peaked, the organisation chose politics over progress.
 I was let go before the work could perform.

 The work was sound.